bennoloeffler/grooob/README.md

 ## TODOs, next steps

 - sort imports
+- make pre and post conditions in model switchable?

 - model
     - ok: make the api generate different names and ids and make sure, names are not used for ids.